Ketamine and Memory Loss: What You Need to Know

 TL;DR:

-• Ketamine therapy for depression and anxiety can cause memory loss as a side effect.
+• Ketamine therapy for depression and anxiety can cause temporary memory loss.

-• Ketamine works by blocking the NMDA receptor in the brain, affecting memory formation.
+• Ketamine works by blocking the NMDA receptor, which plays a role in memory formation.

-• Memory loss is usually temporary and the brain can recover over time.
+• Memory loss is usually short-term, and brain function typically recovers over time.

-• Understanding the biophysiology behind ketamine-induced memory loss can help patients cope with it.
+• Understanding the biophysiology behind ketamine-induced memory loss can help patients manage it effectively.

 How Does Ketamine Work?